pussinboots/vagrant-git/README.md

 * Windows 7

 ##Todo
-* link the fetched github project to the vagrant box (no idea at the moment)
+* link the fetched github project to the vagrant box by perform git clone in the vagrant project folder that is automaticly shared by vagrant (done)
+* the project could specify more than one vagrant repo so that the user can decide which one he wants two scenarios
+    * complete vm image so no provisioner to run.
+Pros: faster to start Cons: bigger vm image to download
+    * small vm image all dependencies or most are installed with a provisioner Pros: slower to start Cons: smaller vm image to download

 ##Install